-The use of a pregnancy test is invariably surrounded by heightened emotion.
-Whether you are desperately keen to become pregnant after months of trying, or whether you are equally keen for reassurance that you are not pregnant, the test is never a matter of indifference.
-So it’s perfectly understandable that when you want to take that test, you will be anxious to know the soonest possible time that you can get your result.
-But you need to have a little patience.
+Taking a pregnancy test is a moment invariably surrounded by heightened emotion.
+You may be hoping to get pregnant after months of trying.
+Or you might be equally keen for reassurance that you’re not pregnant.
+In any case, the test is never a matter of indifference.
+It’s perfectly understandable that when you want to take that test, you will be anxious to know the result as soon as possible.
+But it would be best to have a little patience.

-How does a pregnancy test work?
+How do pregnancy tests work?

-How do you take the pregnancy test?
+How do you take a test?

 Getting help when it’s needed